tjh/tjh.github.io/_posts/2010-07-01-ppl-day-18-emergence.markdown

 tags: []

-redirects:
-- /2010/07/01/ppl-day-18-emergence/

 redirect_from:
 - /2010/07/01/ppl-day-18-emergence/

 ---
 _This is part of the Peer Pressure Learning 30 series, taking me through [Clean Code](http://www.amazon.com/gp/product/0132350882?ie=UTF8&tag=timharvethebl-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0132350882) in 30 days.
-Take a gander at [my introduction to the experiment](http://timharvey.net/2010/06/11/peer-pressure-learning-experiment/) if you have no idea what that means._
+Take a gander at [my introduction to the experiment](/2010/06/11/peer-pressure-learning-experiment/) if you have no idea what that means._

 The site I talked about yesterday, [http://ErvsCafe.com](http://ErvsCafe.com/) is available on GitHub if you [want to see the source](http://github.com/vincefrancesi/ervscafe).
 We'll continue to update that repo as we improve the site.